 Literature search

-The authors performed a systematic literature review in August 2018 using the listed databases: CINAHAL, Cochrane Collaboration Database, EMBASE, Google Scholar, Medline (PubMed), Physiotherapy Evidence Database (PEDro), Scopus and Web of Science and SPORTDiscus.
-The search was limited to peer-reviewed articles in the English language which reported on rates and times of return to sports following acute scaphoid fractures.
+The authors performed a systematic literature review in August 2018 using the listed databases: CINAHAL, Cochrane Collaboration Database, EMBASE, Google Scholar, Medline (PubMed), Physiotherapy Evidence Database, Scopus and Web of Science and SPORTDiscus.
+The search was limited to peer-reviewed articles in the English language that reported on rates and times of return to sports following acute scaphoid fractures.
 The key terms used for the search in each database included “scaphoid”, “fracture”, “acute”, “carpal”, “sports”, “athletes”, “non-operative”, “conservative”, “operative” and “return to sport”.
 All available studies were included for review with no restrictions on publication year.

-All three authors performed an independent review of the retrieved titles and the subsequently selected abstracts, adhering to the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-analyses) guidelines[13].
+All three authors performed an independent review of the retrieved titles and the subsequently selected abstracts, adhering to the Preferred Reporting Items for Systematic Reviews and Meta-analyses (PRISMA) guidelines[13].
 Table 1 records the inclusion and exclusion criteria as per the PRISMA guidelines.
 Abstracts, anecdotal articles, case reports, review articles, animal, cadaver and in vitro studies were all excluded from the review unless they contained relevant clinical information.
 The full-text article was downloaded when exclusion could not be established from review of the abstract alone.
 The reference lists of the retrieved articles were also assessed to identify further studies for inclusion.
-Disagreements in study selection for inclusion in this review were to be resolved through consensus discussion between the three authors: there were however no major disagreements.
+Disagreements in study selection for inclusion in this review were to be resolved through consensus discussion between the three authors: there were, however, no major disagreements.
 Figure 1 summarises the selection process for the review, as per the PRISMA guidelines.

-The following data was extracted from the included studies: general patient demographics; mechanism of injury; fracture location; conservative and surgical management methods; return rates and return times to sport; return rate to pre-injury level of sport; rate of fracture union; time to fracture union and complications.
-The primary outcome measures were return rates to sport (RRS) and return times to sport (RTS).
+The following data were extracted from the included studies: general patient demographics; mechanism of injury; fracture location; conservative and surgical management methods; return rates and return times to sport; return rate to pre-injury level of sport; rate of fracture union; time to fracture union and complications.
+The primary outcome measures were RRS and RTS.
 Secondary outcome measures included rates of return to pre-injury level of sport, fracture union rate, time to fracture union and complications following treatment.
-Return to pre-injury level of sport was defined as the ability of the athlete to return to their previous level of play (i.e., to the same competitive standard as pre-injury).
+Return to pre-injury level of sport was defined as the ability of the athlete to return to their previous level of play (i.e. to the same competitive standard as pre-injury).

 For conservatively-managed patients, RTS was recorded as the time length from commencement of conservative management to return to sport.
 For surgically managed patients, RTS was recorded as the time length from the primary surgical procedure to return to sport.